The Magick-Industrial Complex

-They were sitting on the grass, drinking turnipwine and smoking the finest merryberry leaf you could get your hands on.
+They sat on the grass, drinking turnipwine and smoking the finest merryberry leaf you could get your hands on.
 The grass was surprisingly not itchy, or if it was they didn’t notice.
 Wizards didn’t often partake in such guilty pleasures as drinking and smoking—they did it three or four times a week at most—but this was a special occasion.

 “What do you s’ppose happens next?” said one.

 “I s’ppose people will get on with their lives,” said the other.
 He took a swig from the wineskin and passed it to his companion.

 “I don’t see how anyone can get on with their lives after a thing like this.”

 “Good point.
 We always get on all right, I guess.”

 They sat smoking and drinking in silence a little longer, looking out over the vast expanse of green valleys and snow-capped peaks.
 A hawk circled overhead.
 Looking for supper, or maybe dessert.

 Technically they were celebrating.
 The war was over and they had won.
 But it didn’t feel like a celebration.
 They yearned for the way things were before, a way that would never return.
 When you’re over a thousand years old you get that yearning feeling a lot, because there’s a whole lot of ways things were before.

 “Ten years,” said the first wizard.
 “We’ve been fighting this thing for ten years.
 This one was even worse than the wars against the Goblin Hordes, and I fycking hate Goblins.
 I don’t see how I could ever go back to some cushy Theoretical Sorcery job at the University.”

 Theoretical Sorcery was a field of magick that studied all the types of sorcery that didn’t work in real life.